kyma-project/kyma/docs/kyma/docs/01-05-kyma-and-knative.md

 ![kyma-knative](./assets/kyma-knative.svg)

-Kyma and Knative cooperation focuses on replacing Kyma eventing with Knative eventing and Kyma Serverless with Knative serving.
+Kyma and Knative cooperation focuses on replacing Kyma eventing with Knative eventing, and Kyma Serverless with Knative serving.